AbdulwaliAlhammadi/qr-code-component-main/README.md

 Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the giving design
-- See hover and focus states the button element on the page

 ### Screenshot